OpenRiak/riak_kv/docs/NextGenReplGuide.md

 The `all_check` can be replaced with `hour_check`, `day_check` or `range_check` as required.
 The request will uses the standard max_results and range_boost for the node.

-#### Configure and Monitor work queues
+### Configure and Monitor work queues

+The node worker pool configuration is [detailed further in the AAE fold API documentation](/docs/OtherAPI.md#node-worker-pools).

-There are two per-node worker pools which have particular relevance to full-sync:
+There are two per-node worker pool sizes which have particular relevance to full-sync:

 > af1_worker_pool_size = 2
 > af3_worker_pool_size = 4

-The AF1 pool is used by rebuilds of the AAE tree cache.
+The AF1 pool is used by rebuilds of the AAE tree cache, and AF3 pool is used for key/clock fetches when using cluster-wide reconciliation.

 If the full-sync processes are taking too long (perhaps as max_results or range_boost are set too aggressively) then the worker pools may backup.
 At some stage there may develop a situation where all full-sync queries will time out as the queries will take too long to reach the front of the queue, and hence all the effort associated with the queries will be wasted.

 By default there is a log prompted for every aae_fold on completion (all full-sync activity depends on aae_folds prompted on both the source and sink).
-Each worker pool will regularly log its current queue length and last checkout time (when it last picked up a new piece of work).
-There are also riak stats for each pool, giving the average queue time (how long work is waiting in the queue), and work time (how long eahc piece of work takes).

-Significant improvements have been made since 2023 on the performance of full-sync folds, and there are more improvements in the pipeline (as at 2024), so running the most up-to-date version of Riak is helpful.
+For more information on monitoring node worker pools [refer to the Operations guide](/docs/OperationsAndTroubleshootingGuide.md#monitoring-node-worker-pools).

-#### Update the request limits
+### Update the request limits

 If there is sufficient capacity to resolve a delta between clusters, but the current schedule is taking too long to resolve - the max_results and range_boost settings on a given node can be overridden.